 Financial sustainability of the company was increasing over the analyzed period since the working capital to current assets ratio has grown from 0.14 in year 1 to 0.37 in year 2.
 At the end of the analyzed period, the company was able to finance 37% of its current assets with the stockholders' equity and long-term sources of finance.
 This indicates low dependence on the loan capital.

-Assuming everything said, the lower the dependence on the loan capital, the more financially sustainable the company is.
+Summing up everything said, the lower the dependence on the loan capital, the more financially sustainable the company is.
 If it is able to finance a big part of its current assets with its working capital, it is more likely to meet its long-term obligations.